PoByBolek/PmlUnit/README.md

 `--open !fileName --at !lineNumber` will be turned into something like `--open "C:\Users\Alice\Documents and Settings\pmllib\exampletest.pmlobj" --at 123`.

-With the five already supported editors you may specify some additional command line arguments (but you don't have to specify the `!fileName` and `!lineNumber` variables with these).
+With the six already supported editors you may specify some additional command line arguments (but you don't have to specify the `!fileName` and `!lineNumber` variables with these).
 Look at the command line reference of your favorite editor to see if there is anything you need.